Media or Non Media: Your A-Z Guide to Communication Channels

 Determining where to communicate

-In brief, identifying the real or virtual location and the precise moment when you are most likely to meet as many of your target audience as possible is of paramount importance.
+In brief, identifying the real or virtual location and the precise moment when you are most likely to meet as many of your target audience as possible is key to your media strategy.

 Budgeting your communication